itmecho/advent-of-code/README.md

 ## Rust

-Rust is a bit more complicated to run so I have done the different parts as separate binaries with a shared library.
-Your can use `cargo` to run them with the `--bin` flag:

 ```
+# Run part 1 with the test input
-cargo run --bin part-1 input.txt
+cargo run -- --test
+# Run part 2 with the real input
-cargo run --bin part-2 input.txt
+cargo run -- --part-2
 ```

 ## Go